Joshua-Lucas/122021WSG/README.md

 # WSG122021

-This is a React application that is severed from an an Express.js server
+This is a basic event search application that allows you to search for tickets you can purchase.
+The technologies used are React, node.js and Express.js

 ## How to Run Locally